JingzeTian/JingzeTian.github.io/content/project/example3-HCIX/index.md

 ---
 title: HCIX'24:VR accessibility for people with motor impairments
-summary: Join the APEX Lab as a research assistant and lead a VR accessibility project.
+summary: Join the APEX Lab as a **Research Assistant** and lead a VR accessibility project.
 The paper has been submitted to CHI'24, and I have generated five other research ideas about accessibility.
 tags:
   - Research
 date: '2023-06-1T00:00:00Z'